-It is important to note that while Enron is frequently described as a “generator,” Enron does not own any generation other than a small amount of wind power in California, and one cogeneration plant in Nevada, the output of which is committed under long term contracts.
+It is important to note that while Enron is frequently described as a “generator,” Enron does not own any generation in California other than a small amount of wind power, the output of which is committed under long term contracts.
 As such, Enron is in the position of buying power in the marketplace and reselling it to customers with the goal of increasing efficiency and liquidity and decreasing risk for both buyers and sellers.
 Enron therefore has no special advantages in purchasing power in the marketplace.
 In fact, as a service provider obligated to purchase energy on behalf of its retail customers, Enron has faced the same high electricity prices as California’s regulated utility companies, the California Department of Water and Power, and other power buyers.

 The cause of the distortions in the wholesale power market is due in large part to the actions of California’s policymakers who designed and adopted California’s original, flawed deregulation scheme.
 California's financial crisis was created by, and has been extended by, a series of policy missteps and political miscalculations.
 And California policy makers have prolonged the problem by focusing on blame and demonizing “out-of-state generators” and other suppliers, rather than address the structural problems afflicting California’s electricity market.
-This blame-game approach has diverted scarce time and resources away from the fact-finding and problem-solving and has cost California consumers billions of dollars as a result.
+This blame-game approach has diverted scarce time and resources away from real fact-finding and problem-solving and has cost California consumers billions of dollars as a result.

 It is exceedingly difficult to understand why, for example, the committee has not investigated the circumstances that led the three major electric utilities to reject offers from Enron and other suppliers during the Summer of 2000 to sell the utilities power for extended periods at fixed, stable prices.
+The savings for citizens in San Diego from Enron’s offer alone would have been $2.5 billion.
 The rejection of these offers has lead directly to higher prices for consumers and ultimately forced the state to assume the role of power purchaser on behalf of the utilities—a role the state is clearly not equipped to assume.
-California could have avoided these critical policy mistakes if the state’s regulatory structure had accepted the supply offers.
+California could have avoided these critical policy mistakes if the state’s regulatory bodies had accepted the supply offers.
 This misstep is surely worthy of the committee’s inquiry into California’s wholesale electricity markets.

-Finally, contrary to frequent misstatements, from the moment California began discussing restructuring its electricity industry, Enron has advocated a workable and competitive market structure that is fair to all parties, including customers.
+Finally, contrary to frequent misstatements, from the moment California began discussing restructuring its electricity industry, Enron has advocated a workable and competitive market structure that is fair to all parties, especially customers.
 For example, Enron repeatedly urged the PUC and the Legislature to reject the most harmful elements of the flawed regulatory structure that is at the root of the State’s financial crisis:

 Enron opposed the mandatory buy-sell rule that locked the utilities and their customers into a fatal dependence on short term and spot purchases.